Veeam Completes Acquisition of Securiti AI to Create the Industry’s First Trusted Data Platform for Accelerating Safe AI at Scale

 2

-The VCDPA is structurally very similar to the CPRA (which has amended the CCPA) but it has some significant differences.
+The VCDPA is structurally very similar to the CPRA (which has amended the CCPA), but it has some significant differences.

 3

-The Data Protection Assessments under the VCDPA shall identify and weigh the benefits that may flow from the processing to the controller, the consumer, other stakeholders, and the public against the potential risks to the rights of the consumer associated with such processing activities after accounting for mitigating factors.
+The Data Protection Assessments under the VCDPA identify and weigh the benefits that may flow from the processing to the controller, the consumer, other stakeholders, and the public against the potential risks to the rights of the consumer associated with such processing activities after accounting for mitigating factors.

 4